Sun Life to Acquire Majority Stake in Crescent Capital Group LP

 A firm with close to 30 years experience in alternative credit investing to join SLC Management

-TORONTO, LOS ANGELES and WELLESLEY, Mass., Oct.
-21, 2020 (GLOBE NEWSWIRE) -- Sun Life Financial Inc. (TSX:SLF) (NYSE:SLF) today announced it intends to acquire a majority stake in Crescent Capital Group LP ("Crescent"), a global alternative credit investment manager.
+TORONTO, LOS ANGELES, and WELLESLEY, MA, Oct.
+21, 2020 /PRNewswire/ - Sun Life Financial Inc. (TSX:SLF) (NYSE:SLF) today announced it intends to acquire a majority stake in Crescent Capital Group LP ("Crescent"), a global alternative credit investment manager.
 Crescent has approximately US$28 billion in Assets under Management (approximately C$38 billion), as of June 30, 2020.
 Headquartered in Los Angeles with offices in New York, Boston and London, Crescent has more than 180 partners and employees.

 Crescent will form part of SLC Management, Sun Life's alternatives asset management business.
 The acquisition will extend SLC Management's solutions in alternative credit, which will benefit existing and prospective clients.